Turtle Town Snorkeling Maui

 Where Is Turtle Town On Maui?

-Maui Snorkeling
+Written by the Maui Snorkeling Team

 Turtle Town (often searched as “Turtle Town Maui”) is a South Maui snorkeling reef area off Maluaka Beach in Makena, famous for Hawaiian green sea turtles (honu).
 It’s usually calmest and clearest in the morning before trade winds build.

-We visit Turtle Town on our morning Molokini Crater Snorkeling Tour when conditions are safe and visibility is good.
+We visit Turtle Town on our morning Molokini Crater Snorkeling Tour when conditions are safe, and visibility is good.

 Want to research the shore access point, too?
 Read our Maluaka Beach Snorkeling Guide (shore access, parking, entry tips).
 It's a peaceful spot that we highly recommend for families, couples, and anyone who wants to see Maui's turtles in their natural habitat.

-Quick Facts: Turtle Town Snorkeling (South Maui)
+Quick Facts: Turtle Town Snorkeling Maui

 • Best for: Seeing Hawaiian green sea turtles (honu) in South Maui.